 So when it comes to comparing wired versus wireless security cameras, which one is the better choice?
 The answer depends on the circumstances and priorities of the home’s residents in terms of quality versus convenience.

 1. Wired security cameras are typically designed for professional installation, which may come with an additional cost.

-Wired security cameras do not usually require an electrical plug because they draw their power from the cable that connects them to the recording device.
-For most users this is a huge plus, since it means the cameras don’t have to be near a power source.
-They do, however, need physical wiring to connect to the digital video recorder that will store the footage.
-This could mean yards and yards of coaxial cable running through walls and emerging at the location of each camera, making professional installation a necessity in most cases.
-Installing wired outdoor security cameras is even trickier, as the cable may need to be buried or run along the exterior of the home.
+Wired security cameras draw their power from the cable that connects them to the recording device.
+For many, this is a huge plus, since it means the cameras don’t have to be near a power source.
+They do, however, need physical wiring to connect to the digital video recorder that will store the footage, making professional installation a necessity in most cases.
+If installing wired outdoor security cameras, the cable may need to be buried or run along the exterior of the home.
 Hiring an electrician to deal with opening walls and pulling cable through will add expense to the total security camera installation cost.

-The wiring also means that wired cameras are fairly stationary: If a camera needs to be moved, this also means moving its cables.
-Therefore, if the residents decide they want to reposition a camera, they’ll need to call the electrician again at even more expense.
-And because they’re wired into position, wired cameras are considered fixtures in the home, so if the homeowner decides to move, the cameras stay, and the residents will need to purchase new cameras for their next home.
+The wiring also means that wired cameras are stationary: If a camera needs to be moved, this also means moving its cables.
+Therefore, if the residents decide they want to reposition a camera, they’ll need to call the electrician again.
+Because they’re wired into position, wired cameras are considered fixtures in the home, so if the homeowner decides to move, the cameras stay, and the residents will need to purchase new cameras for their next home.

 2. Wireless security cameras can usually be installed by the customer with no need to hire a professional.